Veganes Hundefutter: Mit Studien zur gesunden Erkenntnis

 Published: 21.06.2024

 I'm sure most of you are familiar with the usual prejudices: "Vegan dog food?!?
 That can't be healthy!
-There's no meat, no protein!
+It's missing meat, the protein!
 What about the vitamins?
 That's unnatural!
-There must be deficiencies!
+Deficiency symptoms are bound to occur!
 That's unhealthy!"

-The fact is that dogs don't need the meat itself, but the nutrients it contains.
-These can also be provided to dogs on a plant-based basis... you just have to know how!
-Not only do we say that, science says so too!
-In our blog article WHAT SCIENCE SAYS ABOUT VEGAN DOG NUTRITION we have put together a number of studies that provide information on the current state of knowledge about vegan dog nutrition.
+The fact is, dogs don't need the meat itself, but rather the nutrients it contains.
+These can be provided to dogs through plant-based diets…you just have to know how!
+That's not just what we say, but science says it too!
+In our blog article WHAT SCIENCE SAYS ABOUT VEGAN DOG DIET We have compiled some studies that shed light on the current state of knowledge regarding vegan dog nutrition.

-We at VEGDOG are often confronted with these statements.
-That is reason enough to take a medical look at vegan dog nutrition for you.
-We would also like to make a recommendation as to which tests actually make sense for your vegan four-legged friends and how you can reassure yourself that they have a long and healthy vegan dog life ahead of them.
+We at VEGDOG are frequently confronted with these statements.
+This is reason enough to take a closer look at vegan dog nutrition for you from a medical perspective.
+We would also like to offer recommendations on which tests actually make sense for your vegan four-legged friends and how you can reassure yourself that they have a long and healthy vegan life ahead of them.

 The change: The right feed to meet needs